-- Risks identified through the firm's Enterprise Risk Management (ERM) Framework. - A review of industry peers, competitors and large multinational organisations. - · Input and expertise of internal stakeholders and internal documentation relating to current approach. - Sustainability reporting standards and guidance noted above, as well as FTSE4Good, • Other external stakeholders (academic CDP and the LIN SDGs - Discussions with external consultants and experts.
+- Risk Management (ERM) Framework. - A review of industry peers, competitors and large multinational organisations. · Input and expertise of internal stakeholders - and internal documentation relating to current approach. - CDP and the LIN SDGs - Discussions with external consultants and experts.

 Issue consolidation and prioritisation